Support for grant applications by CFAR principal investigators

 Sometimes, vendor-provided software for the analysis of data from immunological assays perform poorly on specific data sets or are simply not available (for newly developed assays).
 We are happy to work with CFAR investigators to help find or develop the appropriate algorithms or software packages to analyze and summarize immunological assay data.
 For example, we have previously developed software and algorithms for the analysis of iTopia, Luminex and polychromatic flow cytometry assay data in collaboration with CFAR investigators.

 We are happy to work with CFAR investigators who wish to develop and calibrate mathematical models of some aspect of host, pathogen or host-pathogen dynamics.
 Such models are typically expressed as systems of nonlinear difference equations or ordinary differential equations, and can provide insight into biological mechanisms typically not available with standard statistical approaches.
 For example, the effect of combination antiviral therapy was initially evaluated with the help of such models for viral dynamics.

 Workshops on practical computing for research scientists

-The BCB core runs annual workshops on practical computing for CFAR research scientists.
+The QS core runs annual workshops on practical computing for CFAR research scientists.
 The objective of these workshops is to increase the productivity of researchers by the use of software tools such as the Unix shell, text editors, databases, Python and R to facilitate data management, manipulation, analysis and reporting.
 These workshops are intended to convert novices into competent (not expert) users of powerful computational tools.